TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/030 Edit Todo Page.md

 Notice, your port may be different.
 And make sure to put a number which matches the ID of an existing Todo.

-Modify some values, update the Title, and assign it to another User.
+Modify some values: update the Title, and assign it to another User.
 Click the button, which will then take you to the View Todos page.
 Load the data to inspect your modified Todo.
+The Todo will now be at the bottom.